 Many people find it helpful to have professionals bring up sensitive topics.
 For instance, it’s much easier for an older adult to accept if the doctor suggests a driving test than if a child questions a parent’s ability.
 Everyone needs to retain their sense of dignity.
 And better that your parent direct their anger at a professional than get angry at you.
 Plus, your loved one may be able to speak more candidly with an objective professional.

-If you are concerned about an issue, consider discussing it with a nurse care manager.
+If you are concerned about an issue, consider discussing it with an Aging Life Care Professional.
 These professionals can sit down with you, and your family member, to talk about the issues.
 Together, they can help you develop a short-term plan and a long-range plan that is safe and workable for everyone.

 If you want to bring up sensitive topics, we suggest the following: